mattdelsordo/thunderbrain/README.md

 * Nodemon: restarts Node server when file changes happen on it
 * PM2: Node process manager
   * rimraf: cleans production folder before a new build
+### Front-end
+* Webpack: bundles all the code into a single JS file for the client to execute
+* React: used to build interfaces using JSX syntax to create HTML elements with embedded JS